-Note.-All facilities are coded directly from a single variable in the data except for neonatal intensive care unit, where we followed the coding procedure of Baker and Phibbs (2002), and the following seven variables, which we generated as a consistent series using combinations of different variables in different years: (1) Abortion services (inpatient or outpatient): coded 1 in 1980 and 1981 if the hospital reports having either inpatient abortion services or outpatient abortion services or both; coded 1 in 1982-85 if the hospital reports having abortion services.
-(2) Alcoholism/chemical dependency acute inpatient care or alcohol/chemical dependency subsacute inpatient care or both; coded 1 in 1980-83, 1985 if hospital reports having alcohol/chemical dependency subsacute inpatient care or both; coded 1 in 1980-83, 1985 if hospital reports having alcohol/chemical dependency inpatient care.
-(3) CT scanner (head or body unit): coded 1 in 1980 and 1981 if the hospital reports having either a CT scanner.
-(4) Pharmacy service (full- or part-time): coded 1 in 1980 or 1981 if the hospital reports having either a full-time or a part-time pharmacist or both; coded 1 in 1980 and 1981 if the hospital reports having either hemodialysis services (inpatient or outpatient): coded 1 in 1980 and 1981 if the hospital reports having either hemodialysis inpatient services or hemodialysis outpatient services or both; coded 1 in 1982-86 if hospital reports having either organ transplant capability (orber than kidney) or kidney) transplant capability or both; coded 1 in 1986 if hospital reports having either organ transplant capability (including kidney).
-(7) Podiatric services (inpatient or outpatient): coded 1 in 1981 if the hospital reports having either organ transplant capability (including kidney).
-(7) Podiatric services (inpatient or outpatient): coded 1 in 1981 if the hospital reports having inpatient or outpatient podiatric services or both; coded 1 in 1980-85 if hospital reports having organ transplant capability (including
+NOTE.-All facilities are coded directly from a single variable in the data except for neonatal intensive care unit, where we followed the coding procedure of Baker and Phibbs (2002), and the following seven variables, which we generated as a consistent series using combinations of different variables in different years: (1) Abortion services (inpatient or outpatient): coded 1 in 1980 and 1981 if the hospital reports having either inpatient abortion services or outpatient abortion services or both; coded 1 in 1982-85 if the hospital reports having abortion services.
+(2) Alcoholism/ chemical dependency acute and subacute inpatient care: coded 1 in 1984 if the hospital reports having alcohol/chemical dependency acute inpatient care or alcohol/chemical dependency inpatient care or alcohol/chemical dependency inpatient care or alcohol/chemical dependency inpatient care.
+(3) CT scanner (head or body unit): coded 1 in 1980 and 1981 if the hospital reports having either a CT scanner head unit or a CT scanner body unit): coded 1 in 1980 or 1981 if the hospital reports having either a full-time or a part-time pharmacist or both; coded 1 in 1982-85 if the hospital reports having either a full-time or a part-time pharmacist or both; coded 1 in 1982-85 if the hospital reports having either nemodialysis services (inpatient or outpatient): coded 1 in 1980 and 1981 if the hospital reports having either hemodialysis inpatient services or hemodialysis outpatient services or both; coded 1 in 1982-86 if hospital reports having either organ transplant capability (including kidney): coded 1 in 1980-85 if the hospital reports having either organ transplant capability (including kidney).
+(7) Podiatric services (inpatient or outpatient) or both; coded 1 in 1980, 1982-85 if hospital reports having either organ transplant capability (including kidney).
+(7) Podiatric services or both; coded 1 in 1980, 1982-85 if hospital reports having either organ transplant capability (including kidney).